docquantum/rust-on-nails-app/README.md

-# rust-svelte-app
+# rust-on-nails-app
-Just a proof of concept test app in rust and svelte
+Just a proof of concept test app in rust on nails